Jihaoyun/gem5/README.md

 ### Running a simulation

 Currently only BTB (Branch Target Buffer) injections are possible.
-We build a python script that firstly runs a simulation without any fault injection (golden) and then a runs a simulation for each faults specified in a file.
+We build a python script that firstly runs a simulation without any fault injection (golden) and then runs a simulation for each faults specified in a file.
 The script is located in the main folder of gem5 and it's called `fault-injection-simulation.py` This script has the following parameters:
 * **-b --benchmarks** : specify the path of the desired testbench to be executed